-Whilst the Home Office have issued an assurance that those applicants who have not received a decision by 30 June 2021 will have their rights protected until a decision is made, IMA remain concerned that this “grey” area may not be as straight forward as suggested by the Home Office.
+Whilst the Home Office has issued an assurance that those applicants who have not received a decision by 30 June 2021 will have their rights protected until a decision is made, IMA remain concerned that this “grey” area may not be as straightforward as suggested by the Home Office.

 There can be no doubt that any EU or EEA citizen who wishes to remain in the UK beyond 30 June 2021 must take immediate steps to apply to the Scheme.
 Whilst the Scheme has been amended to permit late applications beyond the June deadline, these will be assessed on an individual basis and there is no guarantee that any late applications will be granted.